Profiler781/IWinPaladin/README.md

     /ihodor         Multi target Prot rotation
     /ieco           Mana regeneration rotation
     /ijudge         Seal and Judgement only
-    /ichase         Stick to your target with Judgement of Justice and Hand of Freedom /istun          Stun with Hammer of Justice or Repentance /itaunt         Hand of Reckoning if the target is not under another taunt effect /ibubblehearth  Divine Shield and Hearthstone.
+    /istun          Stun with Hammer of Justice or Repentance /itaunt         Hand of Reckoning if the target is not under another taunt effect /ibubblehearth  Divine Shield and Hearthstone.
 Shame!